Python-SIP/sip/docs/pyproject_toml.rst

 **abi-version**
     The version number of the ABI of the :mod:`sip` module to generate code for.
-By default the latest major version is used.
+If it is not specified then the version defined by any :directive:`%MinimumABIVerson` directive is used.
+If that is also not specified then the latest major version is used.
 If the minor version is not specified then the latest minor version of the major version is used.
     There is also a corresponding command line option.
+It is recommended that the :directive:`%MinimumABIVerson` directive is used in preference to using this key/value and the corresponding command line option used to temporarily override the directive if required.

 **api-dir**
     The value is the name of a the directory in which a QScintilla :file:`.api`